rzsgrt/rzsgrt.github.io/README.md

 ## About

 Hi, I forked theme format from this [repo](https://github.com/amitmerchant1990/reverie).
+Edited with vibe coding.
 Visit the original repo for details.

 ## License